Grrw/DoTE-UC/README.md

 * In the Windows folder, UCWindows deltes old Users-Copy and replaces it with a copy of Users
 * In the Windows folder, UC2UWindows deletes Users and replaces it with a copy of Users-Copy
 * In the macOS folder, UCmacOS returns a prompt asking if you want to copy Users, or replace Users
+* **Sometimes, when the files from 'Windows' are copied, they end up all on one line.
+You have to manually fix this by adding line breaks**